memgraph/docs/products/memgraph/v0.15.0/reference_guide/other-features.md

 +----------------+
 ```

 The output of the `EXPLAIN` query is a representation of the produced plan.
+Every
-Every logical operator within the plan starts with an asterisk character (`*`)
+logical operator within the plan starts with an asterisk character (`*`) and is
-and is followed by its name (and sometimes additional information).
-The "end" of
+followed by its name (and sometimes additional information).
+The execution of
-the pipe is the topmost operator and data flows from the bottom-most logical
+the query proceeds iteratively (generating one entry of the result set at a
-operator(s) to the top-most logical operator(s).
-The execution of the query
+time), with data flowing from the bottom-most logical operator(s) (the start of
-proceeds iteratively, from the bottom to the top.
+the pipeline) to the top-most logical operator(s) (the end of the pipeline).

 In the example above, the resulting plan is a pipeline of 3 logical operators.
 `Once` is the identity logical operator which does nothing and is always found
-at the "start" of the pipeline; `ScanAll` is a logical operator which produces
+at the start of the pipeline; `ScanAll` is a logical operator which iteratively
-all of the nodes in the graph, one by one; and `Produce` is a logical operator
+produces all of the nodes in the graph; and `Produce` is a logical operator
 which takes data produced by another logical operator and produces data for the
 query's result set.